Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   </center>
   <br>
   We can define what
-  the recall and precision are using this example.
-The recall (or recall score) is the fraction of green dots that are in the circle (ie correctly classified): In this example it would be $$100\%$$ since all the green dots are in the circle.
-The precision is the fraction of dots in the circle that are green: Here it would be less than $$50\%$$ since most of the dots in the circle are red.
+  the recall and precision are using the example of Figure 3.
+The recall (or recall score) is the fraction of green dots that are in the circle (ie correctly classified): In Figure 3. it would be $$100\%$$ since all the green dots are in the circle.
+The precision is the fraction of dots in the circle that are green: In Figure 3. it would be less than $$50\%$$ since most of the dots in the circle are red.

   <center>